-Should an unaccompanied child be brought in to the lost children's area any doubts, the child should not be relinquished until this can be verified.
+Should an unaccompanied child be brought in to the lost children's area

-(i.e. found child), the event staff/volunteers should make all reasonable missing child.
+(i.e. found child), the event staff/volunteers should make all reasonable

+Should a parent/carer report a lost child at the event, do not make a public missing child.
 The search procedure should already have been discussed at the pre-event briefing.
 All staff engaged in the search should be notified staff/volunteers/security via two-way radio, providing a description of the announcement.
 The correct procedure is to alert all available event when the child has been found.